 The Monk’s Valley (in Pasabag) and Pigeon Valley are two great locations to see the fairy chimneys.
 While the Monk’s Valley is where the tall, remarkable fairy chimneys locate, and the Pigeon Valley offers a panoramic view of the area.
 There are some nice restaurants in Pigeon valley where you could have an awesome view of the rocks and caves, having lunch on a terrace.

 Devrent Valley, also known as Imagination Valley, is a place that spikes imagination.
 There This is where natural rock formations are shaped like animals and so much more.
 While the “camel” is the centerpiece of them all.
 It would be fun to walk around the explore the area – you will have a lot of amazing discovery if you are inspired.

 Travel through underground cities and learn about ancient citizens lives

-Underground cities were built mainly in the period of Arab-Byzantine wars between the 7th to 11th century.
-These cities provide protection from Muslim Arabs attack and come “cities” could accommodate as many as 20,000 people with all kinds of facilities (school, churches, and more) built in these complexes.
+Underground cities were built mainly in the period of Arab-Byzantine wars between the 7th to 11th centuries.
+These cities provide protection from Muslim Arabs attack and come “cities” could accommodate as many as 20,000 people with all kinds of facilities (school, churches, and more) built-in these complexes.
 Not only the construction itself has become an architectural wonder, but also inscriptions and drawings in the chapels that made them valuable to historians.

 Stay in a cave hotel and sleep in the rocks

-living in a cave if your thing.
-Cappadocia offers a lot of choices for you to experience what it feels like sleeping in a cave.
+If living in a cave is your thing, Cappadocia offers a lot of choices for you to experience what it feels like sleeping in a cave.
 Well, I might be claustrophobic, but as I see these hotels are very luxurious, and nothing like how people used to live in the past.
 The hotels are built in rocks with windowed suites, modern amenities, and swimming pools.
 It would be a comfortable and unique experience!